OWNER & RESIDENT A-Z

 HEATING AND AIR CONDITIONING

 Each Unit has a heat pump to provide heating and cooling.
 These heat pumps are the property of the Unit owner who is responsible for their repair and replacement.
-Owners are also responsible for the electricity used to run the fan, condenser etc. Heated and cooled water is supplied to each Unit heat pump as part of the services provided by the Corporation.
+(Including replacing the filters as necessary) Owners are also responsible for the electricity used to run the fan, condenser etc. Heated and cooled water is supplied to each Unit heat pump as part of the services provided by the Corporation.

 The fan motors generally require servicing at least once per year and filters should be changed regularly.
 The temperature in each Unit is controlled with a thermostat located on a wall near the heat pump.
 Many owners have installed programmable thermostats, which can help to reduce your electricity costs.

-To ensure that all heat pumps are in proper working order the Corporation normally arranges for their annual cleaning and inspection.
-This minimises the possibility of water damage to other Units or to the common elements and ensures that all heat pumps are inspected and are safe to use.
+To ensure that all residential heat pumps are in proper working order the Corporation normally arranges for their annual cleaning and inspection.
+This minimises the possibility of water damage to other Units or to the common elements and ensures that the pumps are safe to use.
 The cost of this service is added to the common expenses of the Corporation.
 If problems are identified the cost of repairing these is the responsibility of the Unit owner.

 A. COMMON ELEMENT INSURANCE